How to Send Cheers

 1. Via the mobile app

-Download the TINYpulse mobile app for iOS or Android and send Cheers on the go.
+Download the Limeade Listening mobile app for iOS or Android and send Cheers on the go.

 1. Via the Chrome plug-in

-After you have installed the TINYpulse Chrome plug-in, click on the TINYpuylse lotus button to send Cheers right from your browser.
+After you have installed the Limeade Listening Chrome plug-in, click on the Limeade Listening logo button to send Cheers right from your browser.

 1. Via Slack

-If one of your administrators has set up the TINYpulse app for Slack, you can send Cheers at any time from the convenience of Slack.
+If one of your administrators has set up the Limeade Listening app for Slack, you can send Cheers at any time from the convenience of Slack.

 If you already have the tinypulse-bot in your App list, just click on it.
-If it is not visible in your Apps list, but know that your organization has integrated TINYpulse for Slack, click on the + symbol next to Apps and search "tinypulse".
-Once the TINYpulse app has popped up, click on the View button (please make sure it is the "TINYpulse" application with the description that starts with "Respond to pulse surveys").
+If it is not visible in your Apps list, but know that your organization has integrated Limeade Listening for Slack, click on the + symbol next to Apps and search "Limeade Listening".
+Once the Limeade Listening app has popped up, click on the View button (please make sure it is the "Limeade Listening" application with the description that starts with "Respond to pulse surveys").

-In the tinypulse-bot, you will see your active surveys and the options to send a Cheers and give a Suggestion.
+In the Limeade Listening-bot, you will see your active surveys and the options to send a Cheers and give a Suggestion.

 To send a Cheers, click on the Send a Cheers button.

 Additionally, you can post your comments on Cheers if your organization's Cheers Feed is integrated with Slack by creating a thread.
-Your comments will be recorded in TINYpulse so the conversation is available to everyone, everywhere.
+Your comments will be recorded in Limeade Listening so the conversation is available to everyone, everywhere.
 This works vice versa as well.
-Post a comment in TINYpulse and it will also be posted to the thread in Slack.
+Post a comment in Limeade Listening and it will also be posted to the thread in Slack.

 Comment here...